This Is How I Read

 I’m the girl who’s been diagnosed with a visual learning challenge and told that it’s not about her IQ - she’s good there - it’s about her brain and how it processes things differently.
 What she has is the 'Gift of NLD’ and there are many others just like her.

-You can’t tell by looking at her because her disability is invisible, but she can hear a piece of music for the first time and instantly sit down and play it; she has radar hearing that would amaze a dog; she often lives in the right side of her brain where all things creative tend to flourish; and despite many failed attempts to learn in a formal setting she has somehow managed to become her own best teacher.
+You can’t tell by looking at her because her disability is invisible but she can hear a piece of music for the first time and instantly sit down and play it; she has radar hearing that would amaze a dog; she often lives in the right side of her brain where all things creative tend to flourish; and despite many failed attempts to learn in a formal setting she has somehow managed to become her own best teacher.

 The term Learning Disorder often gets translated as 'not too bright' when in fact the opposite is often true.
 People with NLD are often accused of being lazy, rude, uncooperative, and worse when nothing could be farther from the truth.
 They are often hardworking, persistent, goal-oriented, and incredibly honest.
 People who have learning disabilities have to try harder.
 They face daily challenges that others often fail to recognize, they are often judged unfairly, and their needs are seldom accommodated.

 The fact is, not everyone processes information in the same way.
 I know this because I am one of those people.
 I’m that girl - the one with the learning disorder.
 I personally don’t care for the term ‘learning disorder’.
-I often think – if only the rest of the world learned the way I do life would be so much easier.
-But despite my personal challenge I am a champion of literacy for it is the door to knowledge, learning, and empowerment for most people in today’s modern world.
+I often think that if only the rest of the world learned the way I do life would be so much easier.
+But despite my personal challenges I am a champion of literacy for it is the door to knowledge, learning, and empowerment for most people in today’s modern world.